sinan998/kitapyurdu-selenium-test-automation/README.md

 - It is checked that the message "Updating your cart" is displayed.
 - Cross button is pressed.
 - Check that the cart is empty.

+## Dependencies
+- Selenium Java
+- JUnit Jupiter Engine
+- Apache Log4j
+- WebDriverManager

+## Browser
+The project can be run in chrome, firefox, edge and safari browsers.
+To select a browser, you must write FIREFOX, EDGE, SAFARI or CHROME to the browser variable in the BaseTest class.

+"
+DriverTypes browser = CHROME;
+"